Symmetry Breaking and Link Homologies II: Introduction

 \section{Introduction}

 In \cite{Ki1}, we constructed a $\SU(r)$-equivariant filtered homotopy type $\sBC(L)$, called the spectrum of strict broken symmetries, which was an invariant of links $L$.
 The aim of this article is to apply Borel equivariant singular cohomology $\Ho_{\SU(r)}^\ast$ to the above construction, and to invoke the filtration to set up a spectral sequence that converges to the cohomology of the limiting value $\sBCU(L)$ of the fitration.
 We also allow for twistings on Borel equivariant cohomology.
 The pages of the spectral sequence $E_q(L)$ for $q \geq 2$ recover important link invariants.
 In the untwisted case, we identify the $E_2$-term of our spectral sequence with an unreduced, integral form of triply-graded link homology \cite{K}.
 Indeed, we show that the $E_1$-term of our spectral sequence can be identified with the complex of Hochschild homologies of Bott-Samelson Soergel bimodules associated to braid words, so that the cohomology of the resulting complex computes triply graded link homology as shown by M. Khovanov in \cite{K}.
-In the twisted case, we offer evidence to suggest that the $E_2$-term of the spectral sequence recovers $sl(n)$-link homology for any $n$ (depending on the twist).
+In the twisted case, we conjecture that one recovers $sl(n)$-link homology for any $n$.

 Let us now recall the definition of the spectrum of strict broken symmetries $\sBC(L)$ as defined in \cite{Ki1}, so as to apply the above construction.
 In order to make this definition precise, consider a braid element $w \in \Br(r)$, whose closure is the link $L$, and where $\Br(r)$ stands for the braid group on $r$-strands.
 For the sake of exposition, in this introduction we only consider the case of a positive braid that can be expressed in terms of positive exponents of the elementary braids $\sigma_i$ for $i < r$.
-The general case will be described in later sections.
+The general case will be described later.

 Let $I = \{ i_1, i_2, \ldots, i_k \}$ denote an indexing sequence with $i_j < r$, so that a positive braid $w$ admits a presentation in terms of the fundamental generators of the $r$-stranded braid group $\Br(r)$, $w = w_I := \sigma_{i_1} \sigma_{i_1} \ldots \sigma_{i_k}$.
 Let $T$ denote the standard maximal torus, and let $G_i$ denote the unitary form in the reductive Levi subgroup having roots $\pm \alpha_i$.
 We consider $G_i$ as a two-sided $T$-space under the left(resp. right) multiplication.